 Texas Economics Association: Join TEA on Wednesday evenings at 6:00pm in UTC 3.134.
 Learn more about TEA here.

 Exceeding Economics Expectations: EEE is a NEW economics student organization focused on developing interpersonal skills to succeed in a competitive environment!
-Meetings every Monday at 6:00pm in CLA 0.126.
-Learn more about EEE here.
+Meetings bi-weekly on Wednesdays.
+See details on their

 Economics of Monetary & Fiscal Policy: Meetings on Wednesdays at 7:15pm in CBA 4.330.
 Learn more on their Facebook group.

 Liberal Arts Council: The Liberal Arts Council serves as the official student voice and governing body for the College of Liberal Arts, the largest student population at the University of Texas at Austin.
-Spring 2014 applications to join will be available soon!
 Learn more here: http://www.utlac.com/

 Texas Stock Team: The Texas Stock Team (TST) is a new organization on campus which is dedicated to trading equities and options through techniques of technical analysis.
 We are open to all majors and levels of trading experience.
 Like us on Facebook for more information and updates!